How To Make Eggs in The Microwave…

 You don’t need a fancy microwave either – I’m currently in Thailand using a cheap 700W one.

-I have mastered the art of both Scrambled Eggs (my favourite!) and Boiled Eggs (require less babysitting).
-Here’s Very Simply How to Make Eggs In The Microwave.
+I have mastered the art of both Scrambled Eggs in the microwave (my favourite!) and Boiled Eggs in the microwave (require less babysitting).
+Here’s Very Simply How to Microwave Eggs.

 We’ll Microwave Boiled Eggs First.